BetonQuest/BetonQuest/documentation/Features.md

 #Feature List

-<h4>Once this page is finished it will give you an overview of nearly all of BetonQuests features.</h4>

-##Multi-threaded conversations
+<h4>This page is unfinished and only shows some of our features.</h4>

+##Beautiful multi-threaded Conversations
 Players can have immersive conversation with NPC's by utilizing BetonQuests Multi-Path-Conversation System.
-Questers can freely define multi-threaded stories, narrated with NPC conversations, and with multiple endings that affect a player's gameplay differently.
+Questers can freely define multi-threaded stories, narrated with NPC conversations, and with multiple endings that affect a player's gameplay.
-Questers can also choose between five different styles to display their conversations:
+Questers can also choose between five different styles to display their conversations.

-##Beautiful Conversations
  <video autoplay muted loop
      src="../media/content/User-Documentation/Conversations/MenuConvIO.mp4"
      width="780">